By Louie De Luna, Agnisys Chief Product Evangelist

 Figure 4: Sequences for Regular Operation of PIC core in ISequenceSpec Excel

-- UVM sequence – This is the sequence package that can be used for UVM-based simulation.
+UVM sequence – This is the sequence package that can be used for UVM-based simulation.
 We create sequence classes that are extended from ‘uvm_reg_sequence’ Arguments are handled here using ‘init´ function.
-Read/write transactions on registers occurs via register model ‘rm’ inside the task body.
-If ‘max nesting’ is set to ‘1’ in ‘configure’ of the ‘UVM’ output, then the called sub-sequence are flattened in the top sequence.
+Read/write transactions on registers occur via register model ‘rm’ inside the task body.
+If ‘max nesting’ is set to ‘1’ in ‘configure’ of the ‘UVM’ output, then the called sub-sequence is flattened in the top sequence.
 In case it is set to level ‘2’ then the called sequence class is created and then called.
 This concept applies to C output as well.
 The UVM directory includes two files:

-- Platform sequence – For board testing, ISequenceSpec has a ‘Platform’ output where the user can specify the board to use for testing.
-The user can also specify the base address of the IP implemented in the board, APIs used for writing/reading the registers, pre-defined initialization and clean up functions .
+Platform sequence – For board testing, ISequenceSpec has a ‘Platform’ output where the user can specify the board to use for testing.
+The user can also specify the base address of the IP implemented in the board, APIs used for writing/reading the registers, pre-defined initialization, and clean-up functions.
 Based on the board type, the requisite libraries are automatically included in the generated C code.
 Once generated, the sequences are ready to run on the board.
 The platform directory includes two files:

 NOTE: Feel free to contact us if you need the full package of input and output files mentioned in this blog.

 Naturally, similar to the PIC core, there are various on-chip IPs in the SweRV core.
 Sequences for these IPs can also be specified using ISequenceSpec and the sequence code generated.
-As you adopt the SweRV core into your SoC you would also have off-chip IPs connected to the core through a system bus such as 64-bit AXI4 or AHB-Lite .
+As you adopt the SweRV core into your SoC you would also have off-chip IPs connected to the core through a system bus such as 64-bit AXI4 or AHB-Lite.
 These standard buses are supported by our tools such that the bus interface logic is also auto-generated along with the RTL and UVM register model.